Ventilation & Smoke Control Equipment Installation Business License in Dubai

 The rapid growth of e-commerce and the expansion of hypermarket chains across the GCC have further increased wholesale utensil volumes.
 Retailers require reliable, well-priced supply chains, and Dubai-based trading entities are well placed to fulfil that role.
 The combination of growing domestic demand and robust re-export potential makes this an opportune moment to establish a household utensils trading business in Dubai.

-What the Household Utensils Trading Licence Covers
+What the Household Utensils Trading License Covers

 Activity Code 4759.88, classified under the International Standard Industrial Classification (ISIC) framework, covers the wholesale and retail trade of household utensils and cutlery.
 This activity falls within the broader category of retail sale of household equipment and related goods.

-Activity Code | 4759.88 |
+Activity Code

-Activity Description | Wholesale and retail of household utensils and cutlery |
+Wholesale and retail of household utensils and cutlery

-Permitted Operations | Import, export, re-export, local distribution |
+Import, export, re-export, local distribution

-Who This Licence Is Suited To
+Who This License Is Suited To

-This licence is particularly well suited to importers sourcing utensils from China, India, or Turkey for distribution across the GCC.
+This license is particularly well suited to importers sourcing utensils from China, India, or Turkey for distribution across the GCC.
 It is equally appropriate for entrepreneurs launching kitchenware wholesale or retail businesses, as well as for existing mainland companies that wish to establish a free zone entity dedicated to re-export operations.

 Foreign investors seeking full ownership of their business without the need for a UAE national sponsor will find the free zone structure especially attractive.
 The absence of a local sponsorship requirement, combined with full profit repatriation rights, makes Dubai South one of the most accessible entry points for international traders in this category.